Tutelo: Precontact

-Tutelo oral history states that they originated in Ohio and likely only a few centuries before European arrival.
-Their language shares many loan words with the Mosopelea language, the only Fort Ancient language on record, suggesting that they were once neighboring cultures.
-Since Tutelo housing was similar to that of Monongahela culture, and their burial mounds were similar to those found in northeast Ohio and western Pennsylvania.
+Tutelo oral history states that they originated in Ohio implicitly part of the Fort Ancient culture.
+They likely migrated toward the coast a few centuries before European arrival.
+Their language shares many words with the Mosopelea language, suggesting that they were once neighboring cultures or relatives.
+Tutelo houses are similar to that of Monongahela culture, and their burial mounds are similar to those found in northeast Ohio and western Pennsylvania.

 17th century

-The Tutelo historic homeland was said to include the area of the Big Sandy River on the West Virginia–Kentucky border, which they called the "Totteroy River."
-The Iroquois drove them from this region during the later Beaver Wars (c.
-1670), after which the Iroquois established the Ohio Valley as their hunting ground by right of conquest.
-Charles Hanna believed their name, first appearing as Oniasont on 17th-century French maps, to be a variation of the name of the tribe recorded in West Virginia and western Virginia at the same time period, as Nahyssan and Monahassanough, i.e. the Tutelo, a Siouan language-speaking people.
+The Tutelo homeland was said to include the area of the Big Sandy River on the West Virginia–Kentucky border, which they called the "Totteroy River."
+The Haudenosaunee conquered the region and dispersed the Tutelo during the later Beaver Wars (c.
+1670), after which the Haudenosaunee established the Ohio Valley as their hunting ground.
+Charles Hanna believed their name, first appearing as Oniasont on 17th-century French maps, to be a variation of the names recorded in West Virginia and western Virginia at the same time period, as Nahyssan, Tutelo and Monahassanough.

 Although previously known to the Virginia colonists by their other names, a form of Tutelo first appeared in Virginia records in 1671, when the Batts and Fallam expedition noted their visit to "Totero Town" near what is now Salem, Virginia.
 A few years later, the Tutelo joined the Saponi to live on islands located where the Dan and Staunton rivers join to become the Roanoke River.
 It was just above the territory of the Occaneechi.
 For a time, the Tutelo had a settlement on the banks of the New River.
 Many of the sherds collected there and the small triangular points, suggest a mid- to late 16th-century or an early 17th-century date.

-Between 1671 and 1701, Tutelo abandoned their homelands and joined the Occaneechi.
+Between 1671 and 1701, Tutelo were forced to abandoned their homelands and join the Occaneechi.